What I've Learned From Wearing Adult Braces

-From the age of 14 to 15, my top and bottom rows of teeth were encased in uncomfortable, unattractive, and wholly unsubtle stainless steel braces.
-Now, at 25, thanks to a couple of wonky wisdom teeth and several years of retainer-wearing fatigue, I’ve been transported back that period of my life, one I’d rather keep locked in the deepest caverns of my memory.
+From the age of 14 to 15, my top and bottom rows of teeth were encased in a pair of uncomfortable, unattractive and wholly unsubtle stainless steel braces.
+Now, aged 25, thanks to a couple of wonky wisdom teeth and several years of retainer-wearing fatigue, I’ve been transported back a decade to a period of my life I’d far rather keep locked and bolted in the deepest, darkest caverns of my memory.

-After years of putting it off, I have become a paid-up member of the adult-braces wearing community.
-But thanks to technological advances, the confidence that comes with being a grownup, and that wonderful place known as the internet, it’s really not so bad this time.
+Yes, after years of putting it off, I have become a paid-up member of the adult brace-wearing community.
+But thanks to technological advances, the confidence that comes with being a grown-up (eek!) and that wonderful place known as the internet, it’s really not so bad.
+Here’s why...

 Advertisement

-The world of orthodontics has moved on considerably since I last visited it, and this time around I had several options to choose from.
+The world of orthodontics has moved on considerably since I last visited it and fortunately this time around I had several – rather than just one – teeth-correcting options to choose from.
 Unsurprisingly, I did not opt for the metal train-tracks of my youth.
-After much consideration I chose Invisalign aligners rather than ceramic (teeth-colored) braces, primarily for two reasons: firstly, because they were cheaper, and secondly, because I read online that ceramic brace-wearers should cut out red foods to avoid staining them — which would remove tomato soup and spaghetti bolognese from my diet for a year.
-No thanks.

-Although I need to wear my Invisalign aligners for 22 hours a day (which, to be honest, is often more like 20), and take them out to eat and drink, which is a pain, they are undoubtedly subtler, more comfortable, and less restrictive than their metallic predecessors.
+After much consideration I chose Invisalign aligners rather than ceramic (teeth-coloured) braces, primarily for two reasons: firstly, because I received a cheaper quote for them and secondly, because I read online that ceramic brace-wearers should cut out red-coloured foods to avoid staining them – which would remove Heinz tomato soup and spaghetti bolognese from my diet for a year.
+That just wouldn’t do.
+Although I need to wear my Invisalign aligners for 22 hours a day (which, to be honest, is often more like 20), and take them out to eat and drink, which is a pain, they are undoubtedly subtler, more comfortable and less restrictive than their metallic counterpart.

-When I first had braces, I was your average 14-year-old: spotty and deeply insecure.
-Even though I was far from the only one in my class, let alone friend group, to be making every-other-month trips to the orthodontist, I felt like my braces were inexplicably worse than everyone else’s.
-The fact that that was surely in my own head didn’t stop me from developing a creepy closed-mouth smile that was more of a leer than anything else, and an obsession with tooth-brushing that would make even a dentist grimace.
+When I first had braces, I was your average 14-year-old: skinny, spotty and deeply insecure.
+Even though I was far from the only one in my class, let alone friendship group, to be making every-other-month trips to the orthodontist, I felt like my braces were inexplicably worse than everyone else’s.
+Of course, this was completely in my imagination, but it didn’t stop me from developing a creepy closed-mouth smile that was more of a leer than anything else, and an obsession with tooth-brushing that would make even a dentist grimace.

-Hand in hand with my dim confidence came a non-existent love life.
+Hand in hand with my diffused confidence was my non-existent love life.
 Having had little experience of the opposite sex pre-braces, with them, boys became a total minefield.
-What if I kissed someone with braces, and our braces got entwined, only to be removed by a surgeon or, even worse, a parent?
+What if I kissed a boy with braces and our braces got entwined, only to be removed by a surgeon or, even worse, a parent?
 Or what if I kissed a boy without braces and he somehow cut himself on the metal?
 No, it was better to avoid kissing altogether, which is what I did for almost the whole of 2006.
-How fun for me.
+And what a fun year that was...

 Advertisement

 Being a 25-year-old with braces is an entirely different ballgame.
-Although I have an inexplicable urge to tell everyone I speak to that I am wearing adult braces (despite the fact that they can clearly see for themselves once they get close enough), I have learned that it is far better to own them than to shrink into the sidelines with an eerie, closed-mouth half-smile.
+Although I have an inexplicable urge to tell everyone I speak to that I am wearing adult braces (despite the fact that they can clearly see for themselves once they get close enough), I have learned that it is far better to own them than to shrink into the sidelines with an eerie, closed-mouth half-smile on my face.

-Dating is also far simpler — I can pop my pair out pre-dinner and drinks and put them back in when I’m feeling a bit more comfortable.
+Dating is also far simpler – I can pop them out over dinner and drinks and put them back in when I’m feeling a bit more comfortable.
 Being older has also given me a sense of perspective that I did not have when I was 14.
-A year, which is how long I am expected to wear my braces, does not feel like eternity stretching before me as it did back then.
+A year, which is how long I am expected to wear my braces for, does not feel like eternity stretching before me as it did back then.
 In fact, I find it mind-boggling to think that I have been wearing my braces for five months already.

-I was concerned before I started my Invisalign treatment because, at the time, I didn’t know anyone who had done it, and therefore couldn’t discuss with a pal whether or not it was a worthy investment.
-However, I have found the internet to be an incredibly useful and reassuring place (imagine that!).
-Websites including RealSelf.com helped me weigh the pros and cons of that style of brace, and blogs like Straight Talking Teeth have been a real comfort.
-It’s great to hear personal stories and read tips from fellow adult brace-wearers who have been through the process.
+I was concerned before I started my Invisalign treatment because at the time I didn’t know anyone who had done it, and therefore couldn’t discuss with a pal whether or not it was a worthy investment.
+However, I have found the internet to be an incredibly useful and reassuring resource.
+Websites including RealSelf.com helped me weigh up the pros and cons of that style of brace, and blogs like Straight Talking Teeth have been a real comfort.
+It’s great to hear personal stories and read tips from fellow adult brace-wearers who have been through the process before you.

-I’m not going to say there haven’t been moments when I have regretted attempting to correct my teeth as an adult but, generally, it has been a far more pleasant experience than I anticipated.
-I put off getting braces for several years, unable to face it, during which my teeth continued to get more crooked.
-My best advice for those considering following me down the brace trail would be: Do it sooner rather than later, take time to research which style would be best for you, and — most importantly — wear them with confidence.
+I’m not going to say there haven’t been moments when I have regretted attempting to correct my teeth as an adult but, generally, it has been a far more pleasant experience than I anticipated before my treatment started.
+I put off getting braces for several years as I couldn’t face it, during which my teeth continued to get worse and worse.
+My best advice for those considering following me down the brace trail would be: do it sooner rather than later, take time to research which style would be best for you and – most importantly – wear them with confidence.

 Advertisement